-Our advice to government, and the information on which it is based, are all open to public scrutiny.
+Our inquiry reports and research studies are all open to public scrutiny.
 We publish all our working papers and models which have contributed to our conclusions.
 We run public hearings on our draft reports, and we use roundtables and seminars to seek informed input.

 Productivity enhancing reform will continue to be necessary for Australia to be able to maintain growth in living standards and meet additional challenges, including the ageing of the population.

 We are but one source of policy advice to Australian Governments.
-However, successive Australian Governments, regardless of political persuasion, have sought our independent advice on better public policy design.
-Typically those areas are contentious, complex or may have a significant impact on different groups within the community.
+However, successive Australian Governments, have sought our independent advice on better public policy design.
+Typically, those areas are contentious, complex or may have a significant impact on different groups within the community.

 We expect to operate in such an environment for each reporting period covered by the plan.